 The Registrar coordinates the inspection and review procedures for student records which include personal, academic and financial files as well as placement records.
 The FERPA affords students certain rights with respect to their educational records.
-They are; The right to inspect and review the student's educational records within 45 days of the day the University receives an official request for access.
+The right to inspect and review the student's educational records within 45 days of the day the University receives an official request for access.

 Students should submit to the Registrar a written request that identify the record(s) they wish to inspect.
-A student should be notified of the time and place where the records may be inspected, if the registrar will make arrangements to access their record.
+The Registrar will make arrangements for access with the custodian of the particular record and will notify the student of the time and place where the records may be inspected.

-Official Agora University transcripts are released only when requested in writing or online through the Student Information System by the student.
+Official Agora University transcripts are released only when requested in writing by the student.
 There is a fee for each copy.
 Transcripts will not be released for students who have failed to meet their financial obligations to the University.
 The University will not allow transcripts from other institutions sent or delivered to Agora University to be copied or released to a student.
 Those documents must be requested from the originating institution.
 Students may have access to an unofficial transcript online by making a request through the Student Information System.

 The right to request an amendment of the student's educational records that he/she believes is inaccurate or misleading.
-The student should write to the Custodian responsible for the particular record, clearly identify the part of the record they want changed in 100 words or less and specify why it is inaccurate or misleading.
+The student should write the Custodian responsible for the particular record, clearly identify the part of the record they want changed in 100 words or less, and specify why it is inaccurate or misleading.